Beyond Shannon Limits: Quantum Communications through Quantum Paths: Pauli channels

-Furthermore, with Fig.~\ref{Fig:A1} we complement the analysis developed with reference to Figs.~\ref{Fig:A3}, \ref{Fig:A4} and \ref{Fig:A5}.
-Specifically, we observe that the adoption of a quantum switch incontrovertibly boosts the performance in terms of achievable quantum capacity with respect to the performance achievable with any classical trajectory within the region identified with blue-shadowing, i.e., whenever $p$ is greater than a threshold value roughly equal to $0.3$, as detailed in Corollary~2.
-Within this region, it is possible to violate the bottle-neck inequality given in \eqref{eq:9} by utilizing a quantum switch.
-In fact, the quantum capacity $\mathcal{Q}(\mathcal{N}_{\text{QS}})$ -- laying within the green-shadowing area -- is greater than the capacity achievable with a classical trajectory -- which is upper-bounded by the blue curve.
-Formally, we give the following result.
+By directly comparing \eqref{eq:23} with Eq.~(8) in \cite{SalEblChi-18} (associated Figure~2), it is evident the higher accuracy of the lower bound in \eqref{eq:23}.
+In Fig.~\ref{Fig:A1} we plot the upper bound $\mathcal{Q}^{\text{UB}}_{\text{C}}$ from a classical path and the lower and upper bounds $\mathcal{Q}^{\text{LB}}_{\text{QS}}$ and $\mathcal{Q}^{\text{UB}}_{\text{QS}}$ from a quantum path.
+Specifically, we observe that the adoption of the quantum SWITCH incontrovertibly boosts the performance in terms of achievable quantum capacity and allows one to violate the bottleneck inequality~\eqref{eq:9}, whenever $p$ is greater than a threshold value roughly equal to $0.3$, as detailed in Corollary~\ref{cor:2}.

 \begin{cor} When $p=q$, we have the following: